AudioPixie/TPRTracker/README.md

 	- The Go Mode graphic appears when you have everything needed to defeat Ganondorf
 	- Click on it to make it disappear
 	- If you click on it and want it back, head to General Settings to re-enable it

+- Dungeon Clearing
+	- A dungeon or area (e.g. Kakariko Village) can be cleared (all checks marked as completed) from the pop-out menu on the right side of the check list box
+	- This clears both regular and poe checks for the respective dungeon/area
+	- This does not affect rupee count

 ## Spoiler Log integration